NotYourTypicalDeveloper/carolineVirtualAssistant/README.md

 # Say Hi to my virtual assistant

-This charming chatbot will reply to (most of) your questions / requests about recruitment, or 2 other topics.
+This charming chatbot will reply to (most of) your questions / requests about recruitment and other topics.
 Follow the bot prompts, select any options or enter text.

 work on progress..!